Peptide receptor radionuclide therapy (PRRT)

 Before

 You see a doctor and have blood tests and a physical examination.
-If you are taking octreotide or lanreotide injections every day, your doctor might ask you to stop it for 12 hours before the treatment.
-If you are having octreotide or lanreotide injections every month, your doctor might ask you to stop them a month before the treatment.
+Your doctor might ask you to stop octreotide or lanreotide injections.
+If you have these every day, you might stop them for 12 hours before the treatment.
+If you are have them every month, your doctor might ask you to stop a month before the treatment.

 Your doctor or specialist nurse will tell you which drugs you need to stop before the treatment.